tiptenbrink/thesis/finalpresentation.md

 So Alice and Bob's are fixed to respectively 0 and 1.
 So schedule looks at least like THIS.
 Carol's could start at any of the listed times.

-Actually, every mini-claim can be written like that: so a claim that some combination of domains will lead to a constraint violation!
+Actually, every subclaim can be written like that: so a claim that some combination of domains will lead to a constraint violation!

 My cumulative checker groups every claim it encounters into one of two categories and uses a different strategy for each.
 This is guided by my methodology, which can be summarized as: